-• Weekly discussions, review quizzes, participation 5 %
+• Weekly discussions, participation 5 %

+• Weekly review quizzes, mid-term quiz, final quiz 10 %

 • Lab assignments 60 %

-• Online Quizzes 10 %

 • Final project 25 %

 The plus/minus grading system will be used to assign student grades.
 Minor adjustments to this scale might be made based on the performance of the class as a whole.